rishikaarya/SelenaGomez_AI_OpenWebUI/README.md

     Now, what’s on your mind?
 Are we diving into music, acting, self-care, or just having a heart-to-heart?

-## Results: HeartHealer AI in Action
+## Results: Selena Gomez AI in Action

 **User Input**